adeleke5140/ui-dashboard/README.md

 ### Conclusion

-Exciting project that helped me practice my css skills
+It was a really exciting project that helped me practice my css skills